raghavendrapr55/Marketing-Campaign-for-Banking-Products/README.md

 # Marketing-Campaign-for-Banking-Products
-A machine learning data classification project which deals with predicting the number of customers who are likely to get a personal loan from a bank.
+A machine learning project which focuses on predicting the number of customers who are likely to get a personal loan from a bank.

 AUTHOR: RAGHAVENDRA P R